 There’s two ways to increase your IQ.
 There’s the young man’s way and the old man’s way.

-If you’re under 27, the single best way to boost your IQ is to learn until it hurts.
+If you’re under 27, the single best way to boost your IQ is to read great books until it hurts.
 As a young man, I would drop books out of my hands and begin shaking while struggling through material.
 I meditated until feeling the sensation of levitation.
 I exercised my brain until it hurts.

 Once the window shuts on your youth, it is closed forever.